Are you wondering what poker books you should read?

 It gives you realistic strategies with realistic results.
 In this book, the author presents the reader with the strategy, how to apply the strategy, and the steps needed to implement it successfully.

-The author lets you know right away and throughout the book the hours and work needed to successfully utilize and reap from the strategies in the book.
+The author lets you know right away and throughout the book the hours and work needed to utilize and reap rewards from the strategies in the book successfully.